Brownian snails with removal die out in one dimension: Introduction

 However, determining whether Brownian snails have a non-trivial phase transition in one dimension remained beyond the scope of \cite{Grimmett22}.
 Indeed, in \cite{Grimmett22}*{Question D} they asked for a solution of this problem, which was subsequently reiterated in \cite{Grimmett23}*{Question 6.1(i)}.
 Our main result resolves this question by showing that in one dimension there is no survival regardless of the value of the removal rate $\alpha>0$ and the intensity $\lambda$ of the initial configuration.

 Analogues of our result have been proved for the frog model with removal \cite{Alves02a}*{Theorem 1.1} and the delayed Brownian snails model with removal \cite{Grimmett22}*{Theorem 1.2} but not for non-delayed models.
 In \cite{Dauvergne22}*{Remark~1.2}, this was claimed also for the discrete space model with removal and without delay, though the argument is a bit trickier than it appears.
+To be precise, in the discrete space setting of \cite{Dauvergne22}*{Remark~1.2}, \eqref{eq:linear:growth} is imported from \cite{Kesten05} (see Appendix~\ref{app} for the continuous space setting), \eqref{eq:N:bound}, \eqref{eq:infection:number} and \eqref{eq:few:xi} are somewhat suggested to hold, while the somewhat subtle argument in \eqref{eq:def:xi} and \eqref{eq:many:xi} is omitted altogether.
+Nevertheless, it should be noted that if both time and space are discrete, the heuristics proposed in \cite{Dauvergne22}*{Remark~1.2} are essentially exhaustive.